 Big Bend National Park

-Big Bend is over 800,000 acres of land sitting along the Rio Grande, right where the river turns north and creates the big dip along the western edge of the state.
+Big Bend is over 800,000 acres of land sitting along the Rio Grande, right where the river turns north and creates the big dip along the state’s western edge.
 Big Bend is such a beautiful location that it sits right up against an equally big national park south of the border in Mexico.
 Just to the park’s west is Big Bend Ranch State Park, another 300,000 acres of steep mountains and rocky hills.
-Here you can hike, drive, take river rides, and stargaze in the clear desert air.
+Here, you can hike, drive, take river rides, and stargaze in the clear desert air.

 Guadalupe Mountains National Park

 The Guadalupe Mountains share a border with a different Mexico: New Mexico.
-The park isn’t as big as Big Bend, but it does feature a mountain range of coral reef which formed back when the central part of North America used to be underwater.
-Climbing the mountain isn’t an easy hike, but it’s worth it to see some of the highest-altitude oceanic fossils in the world.
+The park isn’t as big as Big Bend, but it does feature a mountain range of coral reefs that formed when the central part of North America was underwater.
+Climbing the mountain isn’t an easy hike, but it’s worth seeing some of the world’s highest-altitude oceanic fossils.

 Padre Island National Seashore

-Because Padre Island is one of the longest barrier islands along the Gulf of Mexico shoreline, the Padre Island National Seashore protects a full 70 miles of its length from human development and interference.
-That makes it the longest stretch of protected barrier island in the world.
+Because Padre Island is one of the longest barrier islands along the Gulf of Mexico shoreline, the Padre Island National Seashore protects 70 miles from human development and interference.
+That makes it the longest stretch of a protected barrier island in the world.
 It’s one of the few safe nesting grounds of endangered and threatened sea turtle species, and it’s a great place to visit to get in touch with nature and work on your tan at the same time.

 Alibates Flint Quarries National Monument